web-archive-group/ELXN42-Article/elxn42.md

 | 9.   | 39989   | twimg.com             |
 | 10.  | 35280   | macleans.ca           |

-We can get a sense of how social media shapes what people share, although old legacy media **"old legacy" is redundant surely** was surprisingly well-represented in the Canadian context: the Canada Broadcast Corporation (especially their election day dashboard), the two highest-circulation newspapers the *Globe and Mail* and *Toronto Star*, and popular television networks CTV and Global News.
+We can get a sense of how social media shapes what people share, although legacy media was surprisingly well-represented in the Canadian context: the Canada Broadcast Corporation (especially their election day dashboard), the two highest-circulation newspapers the *Globe and Mail* and *Toronto Star*, and popular television networks CTV and Global News.
 While the *Huffington Post*'s Canadian edition made an appearance, we were surprised by the degree to which traditional media dominated.

 ### Embedded Images